gschramm/pynemaiqpet/README.md

 ```
 at the end of the installtion process.

-To test your miniconda installtion, open a new terminal and execute
+To test your miniconda installation, open a new terminal and execute
 ```
 conda list
 ```